ZekyWolf/PHP-Fusion/v8/infusion/Admin Team/readme.md

 Folder admin_system upload to ../infusions/

 Folder locale upload to correct locale (or make your own)
+- this is needed for rewrite mod in admin section

-Folder permalinks upload to ../include/rewrites/
+Files from folder permalinks upload to ../include/rewrites/

 ![Screenshot](Team.png)